delaneyb/e2fsgui/README.md

 **Why?**

 * **macOS Security:** Modern macOS (SIP, TCC) heavily restricts GUI applications attempting to escalate their *own* privileges to root using tools like `sudo-prompt`.
-These escalated processes run in a different security context and often cannot access necessary files (like `package.json`) or the user's original working directory, leading to `EPERM` or `uv_cwd` errors.
+These escalated processes run in a different security context and often cannot access necessary files or the user's original working directory, leading to `EPERM` or `uv_cwd` errors.
 * **Simplicity & Reliability:** Launching via `sudo` from the Terminal provides the necessary root privileges *and* the correct security context inherited from the user's shell session, avoiding these issues.
-This is the most reliable method without implementing a complex helper tool.

-Therefore, this app is distributed as a simple ZIP archive containing the necessary Electron binary and source code, intended to be run directly via a `sudo` command.
+---

+### Attempts to Remove `sudo` Requirement

+We have experimented with several non-root techniques to inject a privileged file descriptor into `debugfs`, but each ran into macOS security or implementation hurdles:

+- **`authopen` + `/dev/fd` Proxy:** Tried using `authopen -stdoutpipe` to hand off an open FD and passing `/dev/fd/N` to `debugfs`.
+Kernel enforces permissions on open, so unprivileged processes cannot open the device path.
+- **Passing `/dev/fd/N`:** Simply pointing debugfs at `/dev/fd/3` doesn't reuse FD 3; debugfs re-opens that path itself, triggering a fresh permission check on the raw device and failing with EPERM. **Note:** debugfs has no command-line option to accept a pre-opened file descriptor—its `-d` flag applies only in image-mode with `-i`, not for raw block devices.
+- **Dynamic Library Shim:** Created `libopenproxy.dylib` to `DYLD_INSERT_LIBRARIES`–interpose `open()`, `openat()`, `stat()`, `access()`, and even `syscall()` wrappers to dup() the authorized FD.
+Faced macOS two-level namespace restrictions and found that `debugfs` often calls internal `_ext2fs_open` routines that bypass libc wrappers entirely.
+- **Wrapper Tool:** Built `debugfs-wrapper` C helper that runs `authopen`, dup2()s the FD to fd 3, sets `DYLD_INSERT_LIBRARIES` + `DYLD_FORCE_FLAT_NAMESPACE`, then execs `debugfs`.
+Despite detailed logging, `debugfs` continued to report `Permission denied`.
+- **Direct System Call Interposition:** Added a shim for `syscall(SYS_open,…)` and `SYS_openat` to catch direct syscalls. `debugfs` still uses internal ext2fs library entrypoints, so these calls were never intercepted.

+**Conclusion:** On macOS, reliably injecting a privileged FD into `debugfs` without running as root is not feasible due to security constraints and the internal design of `e2fsprogs` libraries.

+---

+### Official macOS Helper Approach

+A robust and user-friendly solution is to install a **Privileged Helper Tool**—the same pattern used by tools like the **Raspberry Pi Imager** and other Apple-approved installers:

+1. Ship a small root-owned helper (via `SMJobBless` or a `launchd` daemon).
+2. Use macOS **Authorization Services** in the unprivileged Electron app to authenticate the user (Touch ID or password) and grant rights.
+3. Communicate securely over XPC from the UI to the helper.
+4. The helper, running as root, opens the raw device and executes `debugfs` commands, returning results to the UI.
+5. Only the helper runs as root; the main Electron UI remains unprivileged.

+Implementing a helper tool requires code signing, a `launchd` plist, and an XPC interface, but provides the cleanest, most secure, and GUI-friendly way to browse Linux disks on macOS without `sudo`.

 ## Getting Started (Developers)